 You’ll need 180 credits to get a masters degree, with 90 credits from core modules, 30 credits from optional modules and a dissertation (including dissertation preparation) worth 60 credits.

-Visualization is a crucial technique to summarise data in an intuitive fashion.
+Visualisation is a crucial technique to summarise data in an intuitive fashion.
 It can provide insights that are difficult to extract from the raw data.
-Because of this, visualization is often used to enhance the delivery of information in the media and in reports.
+Because of this, visualisation is often used to enhance the delivery of information in the media and in reports.
 The module will focus on the theoretical frameworks to design visual elements that are able to provide information about a data set.
-It will cover how to create and critique different visualizations to display data, as well as design considerations and good practices in data visualization.15 credits
+It will cover how to create and critique different visualisations to display data, as well as design considerations and good practices in data visualisation.15 credits

 - Introduction to Data Science